Robert Dollar: Death

 Robert Dollar expressed ideas concerning one's legacy after death.
 He wrote:

 In this world all we leave behind us that is worth anything is that we can be well regarded and spoken of after we are gone, and that we can say that we left the world just a little better than we found it.
 If we can't accomplish these two things then life, according to my view, has been a failure.
 Many people erroneously speak of a man when he is gone as having left so much money.
 That, according to my view, amounts to very little.

 Robert Dollar's last public appearance was at the Commencement Exercises at the Theological Seminary.
 Although he was not feeling well, he insisted in walking in the academic procession and as President of the Board of Trustees gave a congratulatory message to the graduating class.

 Robert Dollar developed bronchial pneumonia and died on 16 May 1932.
 Honorary pall bearers included the Governor of California and the Mayor of San Francisco.
 The U.S. Government sent a dirigible over the scene of the funeral, and flowers were dropped from the sky.
 Over 3,000 people were in attendance.

 Robert Stanley Dollar

 Robert, who had been active in his father's business for years, and was at the helm when the shipping company was transferred to the U.S. Shipping board, became the president of the United States Line that was formed by Roosevelt SS Co., R. Stanley Dollar and Kenneth D. Dawson.
 The International Mercantile Marine Company gained control of the company in 1934.
 The daughter of Robert Stanley Dollar, and granddaughter of Robert Dollar, Diana Dollar Hickingbotham Knowles, was a well known philanthropist in San Francisco, who died in 2013 at the age of 95.

+R. Stanley Dollar was associated with South Pacific Air Lines (SPAL), a small US international carrier that flew from Hawaii to the South Pacific from 1960 to 1963, before turning over its routes to Pan Am.
+The corporate symbol of SPAL was a winged seahorse with the Dollar flag.